abbiekressner/abbiekressner.github.io/kressner-cv.md

 ### Conference abstracts
 <!--
+* Rekswinkel, Undurraga, Kressner.
+Cortical and behavioural discrimination in response to vowel-like spectral cues.
+IERASG 2023.

+* Lisbeth's Lyon summer school contribution about the protocol for the longitudinal study (2023)

 * Abigail Anne Kressner.
 Characterizing SSD patients’ individual localization ability and correlation with speech-in-noise in a more realistically complex listening scenario.
 Joint Conference on Binaural and Spatial Hearing (BASH) 2022.

 * Lisbeth's DTAS 2023